 Still, the warm climate allows Barbados to offer expats a relaxed outdoor lifestyle.
 There are many activities to keep them busy and active on weekends, ranging from fishing, hiking and cycling to cricket (the national sport) and golf.

 Population: About 303,000

 Capital city: Bridgetown

-Neighbouring countries: Barbados is an island situated in the eastern part of the Caribbean Sea.
-Neighbouring islands include St Lucia, Puerto Rico, Martinique and Trinidad and Tobago.
+Neighbouring countries: Barbados is an island in the eastern part of the Caribbean Sea.
+Nearby islands include St Lucia, Puerto Rico, Martinique and Trinidad and Tobago.